stellar-deprecated/kelp/examples/walkthroughs/trader/account_setup.md

 ## Config Setup

-You will need to set up your `botConfig` file which describes the accounts used by the bot.
+You will need to set up your `trader.cfg` file which describes the accounts used by the bot.
 You need to set the following fields:

 - `TRADING_SECRET_SEED`: **secret key** for the `Trading Account`.
 - `SOURCE_SECRET_SEED`: If you have specified a `Source Account` fill in the **secret key** here.